aljoxo/Arisen/README.md

 ### Documentation

-For Documentation relating to the animations used within the list, please check out the [Animation Document](Animation Documentation.md)
+For Documentation relating to the animations used within the list, please check out the [Animation Page](Animation Documentation.md).

 ## Playing the List